Does Medicare Insurance Cover Drug and Alcohol Rehab?

 Some people have Medicare Advantage programs, which are slightly different than traditional Medicare.
 Medicare Advantage programs may have in-network and out-of-network providers.
 It is best to check with your Medicare Advantage plan to see if a particular treatment program is in-network.7

-How to Find a Rehab Program That Accepts Medicare?
+How to Find a Rehab Program That Takes Medicare?

 While Medicare covers the majority of costs for inpatient or outpatient drug rehab treatment, there are some costs associated with deductibles and co-pays as noted earlier.
 At American Addiction Centers, our treatment programs accept Medicare, and we can assist you or a loved one with your options and payment for treatment today, giving you the second chance that you need to find hope and recovery from addiction.